sweetnightkitty/odin-battleship/README.md

 For a more in-depth understanding of how to play read: https://en.wikipedia.org/wiki/Battleship_(game)

-### Ships:
+## A Note on Ships:

-There are a total of 5 ships in the game battleship with the corresponding length values:
+There are 5 different ships in the game battleship with specific names and lengths associated with them.
+For ease of understanding, all ships in this project are given a class name based on their in-game names.

+You will likely want to refer to this information often:

 - Aircraft Carrier          length: 5
 - Battleship                length: 4